YBouquet/com-480-project-lesbigleux/README.md

 Through a cinema perspective, we aspire to analyse general movies trends over time and by country.
 With our visualization, we will show the distribution of the country of production of the film awarded with the most famous ceremonies throughout time.
 It is an attempt to capture by country a certain trend of cinematographic interest of its population, these productions and then their international renown over a century.
 Today there are many film awards and, from the point of view of countries, the fact that a film is awarded or nominated increases the country's international influence.
-Obtaining an award widens the audience, leading to a better knowledge of a specific country or the desire to discover it.
+Obtaining an award widens the audience, leading to the desire of discovering it.
 An award is of course a considerable price for directors, actors, actresses and all the team involved but also for the country who hosts it.

-Ireland and Croatia are examples of those countries that have seen their tourists number explode thanks to the famous “Game of Thrones” series.
-New Zealand recorded a 40% increase in tourism between 2000 and 2006 with his “Lord of the Rings”, notably the town of Hobbiton.
-Moreover Kazakhstan just after “Borat” with a 300% increase in tourism.
-There is also Marseille in France with “Plus Belle la Vie”, Miami in USA with “Dexter”, Albuquerque with “Breaking Bad”, Tunisia with “Stars Wars” and many others.
+There are many examples of such cases like Ireland and Croatia who have seen their tourists number explode thanks to the famous “Game of Thrones” series.
+Also New Zealand recorded a 40% increase in tourism between 2000 and 2006 with his “Lord of the Rings”, notably the town of Hobbiton.

 So who are theses countries that observe new tourism trends from cinematographic recompenses?
 How do they evolve over time?

 Extending our questioning to film categories, we can imagine that some categories will have greater chance of being nominated at specific ceremonies (depending on the award category) but is it true?
 Our visualisation will show the distribution of film categories through ceremonies or countries over time.
 Since many awards are based on public audiences or are followed by a general improvement in public interest in the film, we can assume that the proportion of films nominated in the categories through ceremonies influences the current film trends of the population.
-A blockbuster will be screened worldwide and therefore contributes to increase the appeal of a particular genre.
-This is even more convincing for series, as many countries begin to debate and watch the same world series for a period of time.
-“Game of Thrones” can be again a good example of this correlation between awards and audience as they have 16.1M of spectator 38 Emmy Awards and 129 nominations.
+“Game of Thrones” can be again a good example of this correlation as they have 16.1M of spectator 38 Emmy Awards and 129 nominations.

 If such a correlation is confirmed, can we observe that a film-producing country is gradually changing the type of film it hosts in order to have better audiences?
-Our goal is to make a visualisation where all theses questions can be answered.
-It could be a new tool for trends analysis by considering film prices as country indicators.
-It can help the director to better choose where to present his film according to its category and home production.
+These visualizations can help the director to better choose where to present his film according to its category and home production.
-Moreover, it can be a simple curiosity for a cinema-lover or anybody looking for new visualisation of the world of film awards.
+Moreover, it can be a simple curiosity for a cinema-lover or anybody looking for new visualization of the world of film awards.

 ### 1.3 Exploratory Data Analysis